Adi2p30/Air-Quality-Index/README.md

 *Major Updates*
 I worked on analysing data that pertained to which cities have the most extreme amounts of air quality change.
 I will be working/analysing those cities which have the most extreme amounts of air quality change.

+23rd October 2022 (23/10/22)
+*Im back*
+I was busy with exams, and so I took a break on this project.
+I will be working on it from here on out.